-- How to connect to OMERO using the OMERO plugin for Fiji/ImageJ. - How to open an image from OMERO.server into Fiji/ImageJ. - How to manually segment an image opened from OMERO in Fiji/ImageJ using the plugins Auto Threshold and Analyze particles in Fiji/ImageJ. - How to record this workflow in Fiji/ImageJ, using the Recorder plugin, for later use.
+- How to connect to OMERO using the OMERO plugin for Fiji/ImageJ. - How to open an image from OMERO.server into Fiji/ImageJ. - How to manually segment an image opened from OMERO in Fiji/ImageJ using the plugin Thresholding and Analyze particles in Fiji/ImageJ. - How to record this workflow in Fiji/ImageJ, using the Recorder plugin, for later use.

 • Fiji has been installed on the local machine with the OMERO.insight-ij plugin.
-The installation instructions can be found at How to install OMERO plugins for Fiji/ImageJ.
+The installation instructions can be found at How to install the OMERO plugin for Fiji/ImageJ.